 The Maldives is a place of endless summer, with over 1000 alluring white sand beach islands, turquoise waters and tropical forests.
 From diving and surfing between coral reefs to relaxing under palm trees as the sun sets over the ocean - everything is possible in the Maldives.
-Listening to the sound of the waves on the beach calls for pure relaxation, but the country is a true wellness paradise.
+Shimmering shores, the leaves of palm trees swaying in a gentle ocean breeze, azure waters lapping against fine, white sand and the sun's warm rays streaming down on this paradisiacal collection of islands.
+Dive into crystal clear water and explore some of the most beautiful diving and snorkelling areas the planet has to offer, sun yourself on palm-fringed beaches or throw yourself into Maldivian culture.
 Traditional healing methods and local coconut oil is used everywhere to help visitors recover and regenerate.

 Facts & Figures

 Official name: Dhivehi Raajjeyge Jumhooriyyaa (Republic of Maldives) Location: South Asia, island nation with atolls, located southwest of India in the Indian Ocean Area: 298 km² Capital: Malé Population: 344.023 Religious and Ethnic Groups: Sunni Islam as state religion / South Indian, Sinhalese, Arabs Language: Dhivehi (official language), English is spoken in the ruling class Geography: Plains with long beaches.
 Highest point: Villingili on the Addu Atoll (2.4m) Time Zone: Maldives Time (UTC + 05:00) Political and Economic: Executive presidential constitution, GDP: 2.07 billion Euros (2015) Currency: Maldivian rufiyaa (1€ = 18,4 MVR)